greenlaw110/enumjs/README.md

 ```

 So far it looks all good.
-However I found it's quite often that I use things like `curMode == AppMode.LOG_IN`, I want to make it easier to use, something like `curMode.isLogIn()`.
+However I found it's quite often that I use things like `curMode == AppMode.LOG_IN` and it always require me to `require('../const/app_mode')`, I want to make it easier to use, something like `curMode.isLogIn()` should be cool.
 And hence here come up with this `gen_enum` utility

 Usage
 -----